What is Idiopathic Thrombocytopenic Purpura (ITP)?

 What causes ITP?

-Although definitive causes for Idiopathic Thrombocytopenic Purpura have not been identified, the disorder often begins following vaccination or shortly after a viral illness.
+Although definitive causes for Idiopathic Thrombocytopenic Purpura have not been identified, ITP often begins after vaccination or shortly after a viral illness.
 The Vaccine Injury Table supports an association with vaccination when thrombocytopenic purpura occurs within 7-30 days of receiving a measles-containing vaccine, and it is still possible to file a successful claim if ITP occurs following other vaccinations as well.